ProzorroUKR/openprocurement.api/docs/source/tendering/basic-actions/complaints-award-2020-04-19.rst

 Documents for posts should be added in complaint with `documentOf: post` and `relatedItem` id of current post.

-Documents for post could be added only during complaint is in `pending` or `accepted` status and not later than 1 full business days before `reviewDate` of complaint.
+Documents for post could be added only during complaint is in `pending` or `accepted` status.

 Only author of post can add documents for his post.
 Let's try to add documents for post created by tender owner using another author: